Data Protection Statement

 A credit report will also contain a footprint.
 This is a record of all the dates that a credit report has been requested, by whom and the type and purpose of the enquiry.

-The Central Bank may also use any pseudonymised information held on the Central Credit Register in the performance of any of its functions.
+The Central Bank may use any information held on the Central Credit Register in the performance of any of its functions.

 Any personal information to be transferred from the Central Credit Register to the Central Bank will be provided on a pseudonymised basis only.

-Under the Credit Reporting Act 2013, borrowers have the following rights in relation to information held on the Central Credit Register:
+Under the Credit Reporting Act 2013 as amended, borrowers have the following rights in relation to information held on the Central Credit Register: